 In Rogue Code, Mark takes you through the world of investment trading and the new mob.
 Mark’s character, Jeff Aiken, is a computer penetration tester (pen-tester) and is given a job to pen-test the New York Stock Exchange.
 It turns out hackers are way ahead of him.
 As the plot unfolds, in a real life way, Jeff finds himself being chased by both the police and the mob.
 The book’s cross of disciplines (trading stocks and internet security) has grabbed the attention of companies like DittoTrade who mention it on their blog posts.
 It’s curious that this book has not picked up more traction, but alas that is likely because not many people want to read about the techy world like this.

-If you read this book you’ll learn how stock trading is done today and, how computer security people work.
+If you read this book you’ll learn how stock trading is done today, more about every kind of trading platform that currently exists and, how computer security people work.
 This book is so real to live I expect to see just such a story in the news any day.
 But they would never print the truth.
 You’ll also learn why.

 I once thought I wanted to work in Information Security (IS).
 I did for a short time.
 It’s because of events like happen in this book I don’t work there now.